openeuropa/entity_version/modules/entity_version_history/README.md

 # Entity version history

-The module provides a "History" tab (local task) for content entities that have a version field in order to visualise the versions in a table format.
+The module provides a "History" tab (local task) for revisionable content entities that have a version field in order to visualise the versions in a table format.

-## Configurations
+## Configuration
-Selecting under path "admin/config/entity-version/settings" an existing version field for each bundle, make it possible to use also 'Entity version history' module.
-Without picked entity version field, the entity version tab not going to be active for usage.
+A version field needs to be selected in the entity version configuration at "admin/config/entity-version/settings" in order to activate the history tab.\
+Note that only revisionable entities with a canonical path are applicable.
+Even if a field is selected, entities not matching these requirements will be ignored.